 - intentHandlingScope, representing the scope of received intent that the intent handling function can support to address, the allowed values can be RAN, or CN.

 4.9.4 Evaluation of potential solutions

-TBD
+Only one potential solution is identified, which is feasible.